Our wastewater systems

 The Waterview Treatment Plant was constructed in 2000 and is also a BNR plant.
-It has a treatment capacity of 8 ML per day and incorporates tertiary treatment using sand filtration and disinfection by Ultraviolet (UV) irradiation.
-Plans are underway to augment Waterview Treatment Plant to 24 ML per day capacity which will allow the decommissioning of Kremur Street Treatment Plant which is nearing the end of its useful life.
+It has a treatment capacity of 8 ML per day and incorporates tertiary treatment using sand filtration and disinfection.

 Hume Weir Village system

 This system only services the Hume Weir Resort, the Hume Weir Caravan Park and the Hume Dam workshop and Eraring electricity power station.
-It was constructed in 1977 and has a capacity of 100 kilolitres per day (one kilolitre is 1,000 litres).
+It was constructed in 1977 and has a capacity of 100 KL/day.
 It is an activated sludge plant utilising a Pasveer channel.
 Disinfection is achieved using maturation ponds and the treated effluent is discharged to the Murray River approximately 300 metres downstream of the Hume Dam wall.

-The sludge produced as part of the treatment process is collected in a sludge lagoon which is allowed to dry out and every two years the dried sludge is collected and disposed of at the Albury Landfill.
+The sludge produced as part of the treatment process is collected in a sludge lagoon which is allowed to dry out and the dried sludge is collected and disposed of.

 Lara Lakes system

 This system only services approximately 35 residences surrounding Lara Lakes in Table Top.
-It was constructed in 1989 and has a capacity of 100 kilolitres per day (one kilolitre is 1,000 litres).
+It was constructed in 1989 and has a capacity of 100 KL/day.
 Its treatment process uses two facultative lagoons and the treated effluent is irrigated onto 1.5 hectares of adjacent woodlots.